+Love colonial history?
 Explore the Castillo de San Pedro de la Roca, more commonly known as El Morro, a massive 17th-century fort built to protect the key city of Santiago from pirates.
-It is the best-preserved example of Spanish-America military architecture.
+It is the best-preserved example of Spanish-American military architecture.
 Explore the final resting place of Cuba’s notables as you stroll the marble walkways of the Santa Efigenia Cemetery.

 10) Pico Turquino

 At an altitude of 1974 meters above sea level, Pico Turquino in the Sierra Maestra National Park is Cuba’s highest mountain.
 Although the peak isn’t extremely elevated, one shouldn’t underestimate the effort it takes to climb to the top.
 The trail is very rugged and requires a certain level of fitness.
 A trek to Pico Turquino can be done in two days and is often combined with a visit to Comandancia de la Plata, Fidel’s hidden rebel headquarters during the Revolution, on the third day.
 As you climb up, you’ll notice how the surroundings change from lush tropical vegetation to smaller plants and pine trees.
 You’ll spot many birds, among which Cuba’s national bird, the Tocororo.
 Your hiking guide can explain all about the local fauna and flora.
 The top of Pico Turquino doesn’t really offer a nice view because of the dense woods, but on clear days, you’ll get some amazing sights along the way.
 You must hire a guide to hike Pico Turquino.
 It is compulsory to enter the national park.
 You can book a tour ahead of time and they can pick you up in Santiago de Cuba (for example), guide you to the top of Pico Turquino and drop you in Bayamo afterwards. (-Sophie of Bitten by the Bug)